-“Only 2 Spots Left – Enroll Now!” when you really have 10 spots left is dishonest.
-“2 more days to join” isn’t when you’re setting a deadline to your non-evergreen launch.
+"Only 2 Spots Left - Enroll Now!" when in reality you have 10 spots left is dishonest.
+"2 days left to enroll" is not when you set a deadline for your non-evergreen launch.

-However, if someone asks you if you’re going to be launching the same program later in the year and you lie and say “no” just to get the sale now, then be careful because that will probably backfire on you later.
+However, if someone asks you if you're going to start the same program later in the year and you lie and say "no" just to get the sale now, be careful because that will likely turn against you later.